 Born and raised in North Bavaria, it was natural for us to wear the traditional costumes or “Tracht” at least once a year to a festival.
 Sometimes I wore my Dirndl to the “Kiliani” Festival in Würzburg.
 Wearing the Tracht to the Town Festival or Biergarten is becoming popular in other parts in Germany, not only Bavaria or Austria

-Just like the men in the picture above, many (especially non-Germans) imagine the typical Bavarian.
+Many people (especially non-Germans) imagine the typical Bavarian men in a Lederhosen.
 And it’s true, the Bavarians love their “Tracht”

 Today, this is mainly worn on special occasions such as family celebrations, weddings or folk festivals.
 It should be noted that “the Bavarian Tracht or costume” does not really exist.
 Rather, there are many styles of Tracht that vary from region to region.
 For example, they differ in color, ornaments and stitching from each other.
 Well known Tracht are, for example, the Werdenfelser Tracht, the Chiemgauer Tracht or the Miesbacher Tracht.